 Indigenous peoples in Ecuador

-The Shuar, who form a nationality of more than 100,000 people, have a strong presence in three provinces of the Amazonian Centre-South, where they account for between 8 per cent and 79 per cent of the total population.
+The Shuar, who form a nationality of more than 100,000 people, have a strong presence in three provinces of the Amazonian Centre-South, where they account for between 8%and 79% of the total population.
 The rest are spread in small groups across the country.

-There are different nationalities with very little populations, who are in a highly vulnerable situation.
+There are different nationalities with very little populations that are in a highly vulnerable situation.
 In the Amazon, the A’i Cofán with 1,485 inhabitants, the Shiwiar with 1,198 inhabitants, the Siekopai with 689 inhabitants, the Siona with 611 inhabitants, and the Sapara with 559 inhabitants.
-On the coast, the Épera with 546 inhabitants and the Manta with 311 inhabitants.
+On the coast, we can find the Épera with 546 inhabitants and the Manta with 311 inhabitants.

 Main challenges for Ecuador’s indigenous peoples